Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 Contents

 Our senior tech experts have tested and compared the best GPS medical alert systems on the market and narrowed the list to our top picks.
 We evaluated each system using several important factors, such as battery life, response times, and GPS accuracy.
+Based on our evaluation, we chose Bay Alarm Medical as our top pick, thanks to their caregiver mobile app, excellent location tracking, and variety of systems.
 Read on to learn more and get help finding the right GPS medical alert system for your loved one.

 Some of the most important things we considered were reliability, emergency support, price, wearability, and value for seniors.
 To make the cut, every provider on the list had to meet the following standards: